 While there isn't a way to combine a reservation from a free night award certificate with a regular cash or points booking, you should be able to merge the reservations at check-in.

 Hilton free night certificates are incredibly valuable – especially if you know how to maximize them.
-And while these certificates are normally only good for a weekend night stay, Hilton has made them redeemable any night of the week through the end of 2022.
+And while these certificates were historically only good for a weekend night stay, Hilton has now made them redeemable any night of the week.